 The amount of RRS provided from a Resource capable of providing Fast Frequency Response (FFR) must be less than or equal to its 15-minute rated capacity.
 The initiation setting of the automatic self-deployment of the Resource providing RRS as FFR must be no lower than 59.85 Hz.
 A Resource providing RRS as FFR that is deployed shall not recall its capacity until system frequency is greater than 59.98 Hz.
 Once deployed, a Resource telemetering a Resource Status of ONFFRRRS or ONFFRRRSL shall telemeter an RRS Ancillary Service Schedule of zero, and when recalled, such Resource shall telemeter an RRS Ancillary Service Schedule that shall be a non-zero value equal to its RRS Ancillary Service Responsibility.
 Once recalled, a Resource providing RRS as FFR must restore its full RRS Ancillary Service Resource Responsibility within 15 minutes after cessation of deployment or as otherwise directed by ERCOT.

 The February storm was an issue of total sustained generation not being able to meet the load requirements.
 To that point, ANY additional generation, generation provided AS, or load provided AS could have played a bigger role.
-A FFR product needs to be backed up by dispatchable generation.
-Without generation ramping up to meet the load demands, an FFR product only slightly delays the load shed required to balance the system.

-The February storm was not an issue of the under procurement of single AS product but rather an inability of generation to meets the needs of load.
-While there may be other reasons to change the procurement of FFR, the February storm would not have benefited from a different procurement of the product.
+However, FFR would’ve likely provided some benefit even the relatively slow drop in frequency on 2/15/21 at around 01:45.
+FFR product is designed to arrest frequency during drastic drop of frequency and thus provide critical reliability support.
+Current FFR market design, where FFR is prorated with LR-RRS, makes the provision of FFR financially unattractive compared with PFR-RRS.
+ESRs providing FFR has the added benefit of lowering Critical Inertia.
+With ERCOT now procuring additional RRS, now is the time to ensure that disincentives to providing the critically important FFR service are removed.
+This goal can be very easily achieved by the following:

+Set offer floor for all RRS offers, except FFR offers, at $0.01/MW/hr.
+This can be immediately implemented as a behavioral rule and thus have no system impact.
+The implication of this simple change is to fully award FFR offered at $0/MW/hr up to 450MW while paying the same RRS MCPC for awarded FFR.
+When FFR offers exceed 450MW, then FFR awards would again be prorated.

+Trigger FFR deployment on RoCoF trigger rather than the current frequency trigger.
+Since this change would make FFR even more valuable to grid reliability, item 1 needs to be pursued urgently to make FFR a financially viable alternative for ESRs to provide.

+Examine whether the 59.98Hz restriction on recharging needs modification.

 100. How did batteries providing FFR perform?
 Were FFR providers allowed to charge and if not, what penalties did they get charged?

 Winter Event 2021 PDCWG 05142021 v3